 For new freshman and transfer students, the first time you are registered for classes will be prior to arrival at orientation.
 From that point on, all continuing students register during their assigned registration period.
 Registration occurs every semester to schedule classes for the upcoming semester.
 The specific day in which you are eligible to register is determined by the total number of credit hours you've earned.
 Hours in which you are currently enrolled do not count in this total.
 The registration schedule can be found on the Registration page.

 Although the specific dates for these deadlines change each semester, the last day to add or drop a class is generally within the first week of classes.
 Students should always consult the academic calendar to be certain of these and other important dates.

 Dropping a course results in the class not appearing on your transcript while withdrawing will result in a grade of "W." A "W" does not calculate into your GPA.

 Your Academic Exploration Program (AEP) advisor can assist with this process by helping to identify your strengths, interests and goals.
 You and your advisor can then discuss your options within the context of academic majors.
 In addition, as an AEP student you will be encouraged to utilize all free services available to MU students including, individual career counseling, workshops and computer-based career assessments (Counseling Center and Career Center).
 See your advisor for more information.

-The Change of Major form can be found on the forms page located on the Registrar's homepage.
+The Change of Major form can be found on the forms page located on the Student Registration and Financial Services site.
 AEP students are required to get the signature of the department's chair for which they are declaring as well as the signature of the Director of Academic Advising.
 Finally, the form must be taken to the Registrar's Office (224 South Hall) for processing.
 Upon acceptance into the academic department, you will be assigned a new faculty advisor within that department.